Configuration File

 # path: Configuration file path

-# ignoreError: Whether to throw an error if the file is not read. true: no error; false: throw error.
-Default is false
+# ignoreError: Whether to report an error if the file is not found. true-Ignore error; false-Report error (default)

 - path: "template1.yml"